Strong-Motion Tools (smt) module

 >

-> Get single station residual statistics for each site and export to .csv
+> Get single station residual statistics for each site and export to CSV

 > csv_output = os.path.join(DATA, 'SSA_statistics.csv')